 Best Caribbean Island for a Quick Trip Close to Home: Puerto Rico

-Just a four-hour direct flight from New York and a two-and-a-half-hour direct flight from Miami, Puerto Rico charms with a vibrant blend of cultures, as well as white-sand beaches and tropical rainforests ripe with adventure.
-One of the best resorts on the island is the Ritz Carlton Reserve at Dorado Beach, on a three-mile stretch of sandy paradise with lush gardens overflowing with coconut palms and pineapple trees (with a mesmerizing soundtrack of chirping coqui frogs).
-In addition to the guest rooms and suites that spread across 11 two-story buildings, the property has two-, three-, four- and five-bedroom private residences, available for weekly rentals and ideal for families traveling with kids or those looking for a higher level of privacy and space.
+Just a four-hour direct flight from New York and a two-and-a-half-hour direct flight from Miami, Puerto Rico has a vibrant blend of cultures, as well as white-sand beaches and tropical rainforests ripe with adventure.
+One of the best resorts on the island is the Ritz Carlton Reserve at Dorado Beach, set on a three-mile stretch of sandy paradise with lush gardens overflowing with coconut palms and pineapple trees (and a mesmerizing soundtrack of chirping coqui frogs).
+In addition to the guest rooms and suites spread across 11 two-story buildings, the property has two-, three-, four- and five-bedroom private residences, available for weekly rentals and ideal for families traveling with kids or those looking for a higher level of privacy and space.

 Best Caribbean Island for the Ultimate Property Takeover: Necker Island and Moskito Island, the British Virgin Islands

 No one does a luxury island hideaway quite like Richard Branson.
-His Virgin Limited Edition property on Necker Island, with its wraparound terraces, excellent chef-prepared seafood, and every toy imaginable––catamarans, infinity pools, tennis courts and rooftop hot tubs to name a few––is over-the-top luxury at its finest.
+His Virgin Limited Edition property on Necker Island, with its wraparound terraces, excellent chef-prepared seafood and every toy imaginable—catamarans, infinity pools, tennis courts and rooftop hot tubs to name a few—is over-the-top luxury at its finest.
 The island is a wonder in itself, home to wildlife like flamingos and endangered ring-tailed lemurs, plus grottoes and white sand beaches.
 And Necker Island is no longer your only takeover option in the British Virgin Isles: On nearby Moskito Island, within view of Necker, Branson has opened two new estates in addition to his own private compound.
 The Oasis Estate and the Point Estate each come with private chefs and a wealth of activities to complement their panoramic views and sleek designs.

 Honorable Mention: Best Non-Caribbean Island for a Classic Caribbean Holiday: Bermuda